 |Yufuin, Mount Aso|

 You have another opportunity to enjoy a traditional breakfast before the train journey back east towards Kyoto.
 We follow the inland route through the green landscapes of northern Kyushu before rejoining the bullet train one final time.
 We will reach Kyoto in the early afternoon.
-You are free for the rest of the day, and we would be delighted to guide you around the shops or help you visit somewhere of personal interest.

 Breakfast & Dinner